Creative Saskatchewan is the economic development agency for Saskatchewan’s creative industries.

 Wally is committed to growing the industry in Saskatchewan and has twice served on the board of SMPIA and currently serves on Creative Saskatchewan’s board.

-Stephanie Yong is the Director of Government Relations and Partnerships at Saskatoon Regional Economic Development Authority (SREDA).
+Stephanie is teh co-founder of Sohkisiwin Solutions.
 She is also principal/owner at Stephanie Yong Consulting, a consultancy that focuses on utilizing the tools of human-centred design thinking to help generate ideas, solve strategic problems and apply to community and social impact projects.
 Her specialties include engagement, analytics and integration of advanced technologies into existing business processes.

 Stephanie has a BA in Political Studies and an MBA from the University of Saskatchewan.
 She has completed her Institute of Corporate Directors (ICD) training and is a certified Corporate Director.
 Stephanie has also been a recipient of CBC Saskatchewan’s Top 40 Under 40 Award.
 Stephanie comes from a family of hard workers and has made it her life motto, “the harder you work, the harder you can play.”